FR6/Simplebox/readme.markdown

 # Simplebox #

-... just a simple box.
+Simple box is a lightweight lightbox-like jQuery plugin.

 # Usage #